 As with many countries, your passport must be valid for at least three months after you complete visit to Austria, so please plan ahead.
 Czechia is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Czechia.

 More info about visa requirements for Schengen countries can be found here.

 Getting to Czechia is the best via Prague Airport (PRG) or other, smaller airports: Brno (BRQ) or Ostrava (OSR).
 You can also arrive by bus or car from neighbouring countries if you are visiting this part of Europe.
 If you have plenty of time, then driving throughout any of the scenic routes is a great choice.

-Destination Prague Prague, truly a fairy tale city, is covered in maze like cobbled streets, medieval squares, romantic bridge over Vltava River and grandiose castle on top of the hill, so one doesn’t need much imagination to comprehend life from centuries ago.
-Read more about Prague in our City Spotlight.
+Prague, truly a fairy tale city, is covered in maze like cobbled streets, medieval squares, romantic bridge over Vltava River and grandiose castle on top of the hill, so one …

-Destination Austria Czech Republic, or known since 2016 as Czechia, is a Central European country, known for its castles, baroque and gothic churches, famous locally brewed beers and long and rich history.
-Its capital, Prague, with its mazelike cobbled streets, hosts fully preserved 9th century castle, a medieval old town and Charles Bridge, lined with ornate statues.
+The Czech Republic, or known since 2016 as Czechia, is a Central European country, known for its castles, baroque and gothic churches, famous locally brewed beers and long and rich …

 Where to stay